VijayPranav-svg/SoftNexix-Intenship-Repository/README.md

 Note on LinkedIn Posts
 I am truly grateful for the opportunity to be part of this internship program.
 Unfortunately, due to some personal circumstances, I am unable to create LinkedIn posts for each task.
 I have, however, made sure that all my work and progress are documented within this repository/submission.
 Thank you for your kind understanding and support.

+Note: Sometime The Ipynb files are Not Properly Rendred in the Github itself so i kindly ask you to download the files in that case to verify them
+* I have also attached the scripy.py format for the same file for your reference

 Regarding the Dataset